Local Search and Citations Defined

 2nd Floor 309 S State St. Westerville, OH 43081 (Address)

-FAQ: Can I have multiple (duplicate) listings for the same business?
+FAQ: Can I have multiple (duplicate) GMB listings for the same business on Google?

 That is a negative.
 Flat out no. Doing this will only anger the search algorithms gods and penalize your local search rankings.
 Even if you are a service area business and plan on providing service to different areas, you do not want duplicate listings in every area that you serve.
 The general rule is you should only have one business listing per address and don't try to use a friend's house or PO Box for multiple business addresses (unless you are really conducting business from that address).
 Unscrupulous digital marketers have tried this in the past tried with SAB (service area business) companies such as HVAC repair companies.
 At one point in time, there were shady marketers making Craigslist ads offering to pay people $50 to use their home address to get a business listed on Google My Business in different areas of the city and when Google caught onto it, the punishments were severe and all of these businesses got suspended.